-Biometrics are biological measurements — or physical characteristics — that can be used to identify individuals.
-Fingerprint mapping, facial recognition, and retina scans are all forms of biometric technology, but these are just the most recognized options.
+For a quick biometrics definition: Biometrics are biological measurements — or physical characteristics — that can be used to identify individuals.
+For example, fingerprint mapping, facial recognition, and retina scans are all forms of biometric technology, but these are just the most recognized options.

-Because physical characteristics are relatively fixed and individualized — even in the case of twins — they are being used to replace or at least augment password systems for computers, phones, and restricted access rooms and buildings.
+Biometric identification has a growing role in our everyday security.
+Physical characteristics are relatively fixed and individualized — even in the case of twins.
+Each person’s unique biometric identity can be used to replace or at least augment password systems for computers, phones, and restricted access rooms and buildings.

-Advanced biometrics are also used to protect sensitive documents.
+Advanced biometrics are used to protect sensitive documents and valuables.
 Citibank already uses voice recognition, and the British bank Halifax is testing devices that monitor heartbeat to verify customers' identities.
 Ford is even considering putting biometric sensors in cars.

 Biometrics are incorporated in e-Passports throughout the world.
 In the United States, e-passports have a chip that contains a digital photograph of one’s face, fingerprint, or iris, as well as technology that prevents the chip from being read — and the data skimmed — by unauthorized data readers.

 Biometrics scanners are becoming increasingly sophisticated.
+You can even find biometrics on phone security systems.
 For example, the facial recognition technology on Apple's iPhone X projects 30,000 infrared dots onto a user's face to authenticate the user by pattern matching.
-The chance of mistaken identity is one in a million, according to Apple.
+The chance of mistaken identity with the iPhone X biometrics is one in a million, according to Apple.